yenceesanjeev/saasgeneralist.github.io/_posts/blogs/2021-01-03-the-product-engagement-manager.md

 What are the signs?
 - Users expect to be trained before they can start getting value from the product
-- Users expect you to record training sessions so that they can share it with other Users
+- Users expect you to record training sessions so that they can share it with other users
 - Users are ready to pay for training

 What are the downsides?